vincentbarr/vincentbarr.github.com/_posts/2012-02-21-new-york-tech-meetup.md

 layout: post
 title: "My First New York Tech Meetup"
 category: essais
 excerpt: What I found at NYTM.
+comments: true
 ---

 I attended my first New York Tech Meetup last week and it rocked.
 I wrote more about it [here](http://blog.timesunion.com/albany/what-i-found-at-new-york-tech-meetup/).